AAP Safe Sleep Guidelines (2022 Update)American Academy of Pediatrics — evidence-based recommendations to reduce infant sleep-related deaths

 Night sleep consolidating

-Many babies show a longer consolidated night stretch of 4-6 hours.
+Many babies show a longer consolidated night stretch of 4–6 hours.
 Melatonin production begins to show a nocturnal rhythm.
-This consolidation reflects circadian clock maturation, not parenting technique – it happens on a biological schedule.
-Parents who achieve longer nights at this stage should not assume they have “fixed” anything that will persist through the 4-month architecture shift.
+This consolidation reflects circadian clock maturation, not parenting technique.
+Parents who achieve longer nights at this stage should note the 4-month architecture shift may temporarily reverse this.

 3.5–4 months